 - Grammar Nazi: He likes to correct listeners' emails, though Mayo sometimes calls him on this.
 On this Mayo sometimes calls him.
 Mayo on this calls him sometimes?

 - Heroes Love Dogs: During his rant on Marley & Me, Dr. K goes on a small tangent about how much he loves dogs.
-He even starts tearing up, only for him to outright deny it has anything to do with the movie.
+He even starts tearing up, for him to outright deny it has anything to do with the movie.

 - Heroic BSoD: As you can see from this episode of Kermode Uncut, he suffers this after watching The Hangover Part III.